Why should you choose to study in Educational Psychology at the University of Nebraska-Lincoln?

 As a student in Educational Psychology, you'll find faculty who are ready to assist you in developing your talents and achieving your academic and professional goals.
 Our department is an eclectic mixture of nationally recognized academic researchers and teachers working within our four specializations:

 - Quantitative, Qualitative, and Psychometric Methods (QQPM)

 - School Psychology (SchPsych)

-We invite you to explore our graduate areas of study and contact us for additional information on our programs.
+We invite you to explore our graduate specializations and contact us for additional information.

 The University of Nebraska - Lincoln was chartered in 1869 and opened its doors in 1871.
 In 1896 the Federal Commissioner of Education listed almost 200 institutions offering work in pedagogy, typically in Normal Schools but also in departments at Universities.

 The University of Nebraska - Lincoln was one of the institutions on the Commissioner's list.
 The University listed courses in pedagogy as far back as 1888.
 Over the next twenty years the area of education grew and culminated with the founding of Teachers College in 1908.